 - 1. Fulfills all college entrance requirements. - 2.
-Fulfills prerequisite entry requirements specific to the A.A.T. program. - a.
-Cumulative GPA of 2.75 or above for all college courses taken prior to beginning the Education courses. - b.
-Completion of 24 semester hours with a grade of 'C' or above in: English 1301; Speech 1315; Psychology 2301; and Math 1314. - c.
-Meets all Texas Success Initiative requirements. - 3.
-Completes a minimum of 25% of the semester credit hours required for the A.A.T. degree at Cisco College. - 4.
-Satisfactorily completes a degree program comprised of 60 semester hours, depending on the type of initial Texas Teacher Certification being sought.
-Although the Cisco College core curriculum serves as its foundation, this degree program also mandates successful completion of specific education and content-based courses. - 5.
+Completes a minimum of 25% of the semester credit hours required for the A.A.T. degree at Cisco College.

+- 3. Satisfactorily completes a degree program comprised of 60 semester hours, depending on the type of initial Texas Teacher Certification being sought.
+Although the Cisco College core curriculum serves as its foundation, this degree program also mandates successful completion of specific education and content-based courses. - 4.
 Satisfactorily settles all business accounts.